 Create an atmosphere that “we’re all in this together.”
 Don’t let people feel isolated.
 Most people feel there is strength in numbers and find additional motivation in supporting team goals and objectives.
 A crisis is an opportunity for your team to bond and come out stronger on the other side.
 Use your company’s mission statement and core values to remind your employees of your shared purpose for the company and its employees.
 In addition, consider finding ways for your team to help the community during a crisis.
 Collective efforts to give back to the community creates a shared purpose and helps curb anxiety.

 TAKING THE RIGHT APPROACH TO UNCERTAINTY

-Partnering with a staffing expert, like Qualified Staffing, can help you lead during times of uncertainty.
-Contact Qualified Staffing today to learn more.
+Partnering with a staffing expert, like Qualified Staffing, can help you stay ahead of the changes so you can lead confidently during times of uncertainty.
+Download our free 2020-21 Employer Digest and stay up-to-date on new information by contacting Qualified Staffing today.